heptarch/heptarch.github.io/projects.md

 	   More details, including background reading, notes, code bases, and so on, will be added in the dropdown boxes soon.
 	   </span>
-I've cast each in terms of a "deliverable" to give a well-delineated scope, mission, and real-world use case; for more on why this is important, [read my essay](/bell).
+I've tried to cast each as a "deliverable" to give a well-delineated scope, mission, and real-world use case; for more on why this is important, [read my essay](/bell).
 If you would like to get involved, email me at [`7@heptar.ch`](mailto: 7@heptar.ch).